Dinesh-r-96/CashGuard_Phonebook/README.md

 - Compatible with all Android models and platforms.
 - Lacks advanced authorization techniques.
-- Does not operate in online mode.
+- Operates offline only, with no online mode available.

 ## Conclusion

-The **CashGuard Phonebook** application is essential for users with large contact lists.
-It categorizes contacts effectively, reducing confusion caused by similar names and ensuring efficient management of personal information.
+The **CashGuard Phonebook** application is an invaluable tool for users managing extensive contact lists and requiring offline financial transactions.
+It effectively categorizes and organizes contacts, and provides a secure method for offline money transfers via QR code encoding.

 ## References